KevinAst/feature-u/docs/crossCommunication.md

   'mainPage.*.link'      []
   ```

-- By default the entire entry is matched.
+- By default, the entire entry is matched.
 In other words an
   implicit start/end anchor is applied.
 This heuristic can be
   altered by simply injecting wildcards at the start/end of your
   expression.